 - Equitable Communities: We want all communities to be vibrant, engaged and equitable.

-Embedded within all that we do is our commitment to racial equity, to developing leaders and to engaging communities in solving their own problems.
-This is all part of our DNA as the Kellogg Foundation.
+Embedded within all we do are commitments to advancing racial equity and racial healing, to developing leaders and to engaging communities in solving their own problems.
+We call these three approaches our DNA and believe they are essential to creating the conditions that propel vulnerable children to achieve success.

 We continue to work nationally throughout the U.S. and with sovereign tribes.
 We also concentrate up to two-thirds of our grantmaking in what we call priority places: Michigan, Mississippi, New Mexico and New Orleans, Chiapas and the Yucatán Peninsula in Mexico, and in Central and South Haiti.
 We are committed to working in each of these priority places for at least a generation.